Recruitment & Staffing

 28% of accepted offers never convert to a first day.
 Most agencies celebrate the verbal yes and move on.
 The best ones protect every placement until the candidate badges in.

-I can tell you the exact date I stopped celebrating accepted offers.
+Many recruiters can name the exact moment they stopped celebrating accepted offers.

-A $29,000 placement fee — 20% of $145,000 — gone.
+A placement fee worth 20% of that salary — gone.
 Nine weeks of sourcing, screening, coordinating, and negotiating, undone by one conversation with a manager who suddenly found budget that hadn’t existed the week before.
-My client was furious.
-I’d told them we were closed.
-Now I was back to square one with an empty pipeline and a hiring manager who questioned whether I had qualified the candidate’s motivation at all.
+The client is furious because the role was declared closed.
+Now the recruiter is back to square one with an empty pipeline and a hiring manager questioning whether the candidate’s motivation was ever qualified.

-That was the third fall-off that quarter.
-Three placements.
-Three signed offer letters.
-Three candidates who accepted and never started.
-Combined fee loss: $71,000.
-That is not a bad quarter.
-That is a structural failure in how I was managing the most fragile phase of every placement.
+For many desks this is not a one-off.
+Three signed offer letters in a quarter, three candidates who accepted and never started, is not a bad quarter.
+It is a structural failure in how the most fragile phase of every placement gets managed.

 The Offer-to-Start Gap Is Where Revenue Goes to Die